actarian/vscode-glsl-canvas/README.md

-# Visual Studio Code - glslCanvas
+# vscode-glsl-canvas

 The extension let you view a live WebGL preview of GLSL shaders within VSCode by providing a "Show glslCanvas" command.

-It use [glslCanvas](https://github.com/patriciogonzalezvivo/glslCanvas) a javaScript library from Book of Shaders and glslEditor made by Patricio Gonzalez Vivo [patriciogonzalezvivo](https://github.com/patriciogonzalezvivo/glslCanvas).
+It use [glslCanvas](https://github.com/patriciogonzalezvivo/glslCanvas) a javaScript library from [Book of Shaders](http://thebookofshaders.com) and [glslEditor](http://editor.thebookofshaders.com) made by [Patricio Gonzalez Vivo](http://patriciogonzalezvivo.com).

 ![example](https://rawgit.com/actarian/vscode-glsl-canvas/master/resources/example.jpg)